liqotech/liqo/docs/features/offloading.md

 Specifically, the local copy of each resource is the source of trust leveraged to realign the content of the **shadow copy** reflected remotely.
 Appropriate **remapping** of certain information (e.g., *endpoint IPs*) is transparently performed by the virtual kubelet, accounting for conflicts and different configurations in different clusters.

-You can refer to the [resource reflection usage section](/usage/reflection) for a detailed characterization of how the different resources are reflected into remote clusters.
+You can refer to the [resource reflection usage section](/usage/reflection) for a detailed characterization of how the different resources are reflected in remote clusters.